mojaloop/contrib-cross-network-demo/proposal.md

 The IBAN and PAN schemes, already in use between banks and card network participants, share a common property with ILP addresses in that they are hierarchical.
 For example, all PANs starting with a 4 are from the VISA network, further digits indicate specific network participants and ultimately the specific account holder.

-Moja addresses however offer a significant advantage over PANs and IBANs which opens up numerous powerful possibilities that can only be implanted with PANs and IBANS using complex work-arounds and hacks.
+Moja addresses however offer a significant advantage over PANs and IBANs which opens up numerous powerful possibilities that can only be implanted with PANs and IBANs using complex work-arounds and hacks.
 That advantage is that they are variable in length and support a wider character set (case sensitive, alphanumeric and a select set of other ASCII characters).

 Both the PAN and IBAN schemes were invented at a time when messaging space was severely limited and processing capabilities constrained; therefore, the address schemes needed to be too.